Chadwick Boseman's Death Leaves Saddening Mark on Rough 2020

 In January, Bryant died in a helicopter crash involving eight others including his 13-year-old daughter, Gianna.
 Lewis died in July after being diagnosed with pancreatic cancer last year.

 Other notable deaths this year include actress Naya Rivera, civil rights leader C.T.
-Vivian and music executive Andre Harrell.
+Vivian, music executive Andre Harrelland Hall of Fame Georgetown basketball coach John Thompson, who was the first Black coach to lead a team to an NCAA championship and prioritized academics to his athletes.

 “The year 2020 has been up and down for everybody,” Milwaukee Bucks player Giannis Antetokounmpo said, adding that Boseman left “so much behind.”